IBM/chopstix/docs/tracing.md

 the different possibilities.
 In the `./examples/tracing/` directory, you can find a more detailed tracing example, including a script to perform all the necessary steps to trace a particular function and convert the extracted trace into a self-runnable binary.
+The example also includes the steps required to complete the MPTs generated with a detailed memory access traces using a Valgrind's based `chop-trace-mem`.

 ## Notes about tracing